 Way 5.
 Open Windows Defender in Windows 10/11 from the system tray

 If you see a Windows Defender icon in the system tray, you can double-click it to open Windows Defender in Windows 10/11.
-If you don’t see the icon, it means you don’t enable Windows Defender on your computer.
+If you don’t see the icon, it means you may not enable Windows Defender on your computer.
 Check how to enable or disable Windows Defender below.